Cash flow management for construction businesses

 • Inflow: Final payments upon project completion and client acceptance.

-Effective cash flow management in these phases involves:
+Effective cash flow management in these example construction project phases involves the following key components:

-• Forecasting: Anticipating future cash flow needs and planning accordingly.
+• Cash flow forecasting: Anticipating future cash flow needs and planning accordingly.

-• Budgeting: Establishing a detailed budget that aligns with project timelines.
+• Budgeting: Establishing a detailed budget that aligns with construction project timelines.

 • Monitoring: Regularly reviewing cash flow statements to identify and address potential issues early.